neoconstel/printf/README.md

 # printf implementation

 ## Milestones
-- _printf function working as expected: Prints a string and used the format specifiers to interpret it into its appropriate string by fetching the corresponding vaue from the variable arguments.
+- _printf function working as expected: Prints a string and uses the format specifiers to interpret it into its appropriate string value by fetching the corresponding vaue from the variable arguments.

 ## TODOs